jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 # What is information architecture (IA)?

-IA is one of several disciplines (e.g. library science, information science, taxonomy) that support the **discoverability** of information object AKA content objects (documents and metadata) within and across myriad different **information retrieval (IR)** systems (e.g. libraries, archives, repositories/portals, websites, databases), with the goals of good precision and good recall.
-Another way of putting this (credit to Rosenfeld, Morville, and Arango, 2015) is that IA aims to facilitate both the finding and understanding of information.
+Rosenfeld, Morville, and Arango (2015) say that IA aims to facilitate both the finding and understanding of information.
+The "finding" dimension of IA is information retrieval, the legacy of library science; the "understanding" dimension comes via Richard Saul Wurman, who focused on making complex systems intelligible through visualization.

 ## What is information retrieval (IR)?

-To retrieve information, users engage with information systems by:

-- **SEARCHING** for a specific piece of information; this is the concern of back-end IA.
-Simultaneous search of multiple information systems is called metasearching, broadcast searching, cross-database searching, federated searching, and parallel searching.

-- **BROWSING** a collection of information; this is the concern of front-end IA, with the goal of intuitive user interfaces and navigational structures.
-Browsing is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
-157).

-    - **NAVIGATION** is related, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
-162).
+IA is one of several disciplines (e.g. library science, information science) that support the **discoverability** of information object AKA content objects (documents and metadata) within and across myriad different information retrieval systems (e.g. libraries, archives, repositories/portals, websites, databases), with the goals of good precision and good recall.
 The custodians of IR systems are responsible for ingesting information objects, which includes:

 - **CATALOGING** the object, i.e. describing/representing an information object with metadata, including subject headings and subheadings.
 Cataloged objects are listed in a catalog.
 Subject headings and subheadings can be combined from the beginning (precoordination) or combined by users while searching (postcoordination)